West Chester University

 Ms. VanderMeulen was a full-time freelance writer, specializing in higher education and business, before coming to West Chester.
 She volunteers with Chester County Futures and the undergraduate admissions office at American University.
-Ms. VanderMeulen continues her freelance writing on a part-time basis.
+Ms. VanderMeulen is working toward her M.Ed. in School Counseling at West Chester University.

 Dr. LaFortune is a licensed social worker with extensive experience in community mental health services, inpatient treatment, individualized treatment planning, case management, and discharge planning.
 Additionally, she provides individual, family, and group therapy with adults in various settings.
 Her areas of expertise include crisis intervention, major mental illness, correctional services, inpatient treatment, psychoeducation, and community social service.Her primary research interest includes the reintegration of veterans of Operation Iraqi Freedom and Operation Enduring Freedom into their communities after sustaining traumatic brain injuries in combat.
 Dr. LaFortune's dissertation topic explored the continued effect of traumatic brain injury on the daily lives of an OIF/OEF veteran and a civilian several years post-injury.
-She received her DSW from the University of Pennsylvania and her MSW from Simmons College.
+She received her DSW from the University of Pennsylvania.

 Ms. Mertz has been program director for the Delaware County Court Appointed Special Advocates Youth Advocates since 2007.
 CASA recruits, trains, and supervises volunteers to advocate for children who have experienced abuse and neglect.
 She has spent most of her professional career in the child welfare arena, including employment with the Allegheny County CASA program and work experience in wrap-around mental health services and residential facilities.
 She has served a faculty field liaison for the MSW Program since 2011, as well as an adjunct professor at Eastern University.
 Ms. Mertz has an MSW, with a certification in Child Welfare, from the University of Pittsburgh.